KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials-Article.md

-## Keyboard Controller
+## Controller

 ``KeyboardInputViewController`` is the most essential type in the library.
-Just make your **KeyboardController** inherit this class to get access to a bunch of additional capabilities and view lifecycle functions.
+Just make your **KeyboardController** inherit this class to get access to a bunch of additional ``KeyboardInputViewController/services``, ``KeyboardInputViewController/state``, and view lifecycle functions like ``KeyboardInputViewController/viewWillSetupKeyboardView()``.

-The ``KeyboardInputViewController`` has namespace-specific ``KeyboardInputViewController/services``, as well as observable, namespace-specific ``KeyboardInputViewController/state``.
+You can override many of the controller's open functions to customize its behavior.
+By delegating the responsibility of certain operations to its ``KeyboardInputViewController/services`` and ``KeyboardInputViewController/state``, you can avoid having to rely on the controller for most operations.

 KeyboardKit also has a ``KeyboardController`` protocol that aims to make it easier to use KeyboardKit in other platforms than UIKit.

-By delegating the responsibility to perform ceratin operations to its ``KeyboardInputViewController/services``, and the state management to its ``KeyboardInputViewController/state``, you can avoid having to rely on the controller for most operations.
-You can however override many of its open functions to customize its behavior.

-See the <doc:Getting-Started-Article> article for more information on how to use the controller to set up and customize your keyboard extension.

-## Keyboard Context
+## Context

 KeyboardKit has a ``KeyboardContext`` that provides observable keyboard state that keeps the keyboard UI up to date.
 It has a ``KeyboardContext/textDocumentProxy`` reference, lets you get and set the ``KeyboardContext/locale``, ``KeyboardContext/keyboardType``, etc. It also has auto-persisted ``KeyboardContext/settings-swift.property``.

-Other namespaces define other context types, like ``AutocompleteContext``, ``CalloutContext``, ``DictationContext``, etc. They will all automatically update the keyboard, provided that the keyboard view observes them, and provide namespace-specific settings.
+Other namespaces define other context types, like ``AutocompleteContext``, ``CalloutContext``, ``DictationContext``, etc. They will all automatically update the keyboard view when they're observed, and provide namespace-specific settings.

 KeyboardKit automatically creates instances of these classes and injects them into ``KeyboardInputViewController/state``, and syncs with the controller when needed.

-## Keyboard Settings
+## Settings

 KeyboardKit has a ``KeyboardSettings`` class that has a global ``KeyboardSettings/store`` that is used to persist all context settings properties.
 If you set up KeyboardKit with a ``KeyboardApp`` that defines an App Group, this store is set up to sync data between the app and its keyboard.

-The ``KeyboardContext``'s ``KeyboardContext/settings-swift.property`` property provides auto-persisted properties that can be used to customize the core keyboard behavior.
-These properties can also be used to let the user customize the keyboard, e.g. in a settings screen.

 > Important: `@AppStorage` properties use the store that's available when they're first accessed.
 Make sure to set up a custom store BEFORE accessing any of these settings properties.

-## Keyboard Behavior
+## Behavior

 KeyboardKit has a ``KeyboardBehavior`` protocol that can be used to define the keyboard's behavior.
 It's used by some services, like the standard ``KeyboardActionHandler``, to make behavior-based decisions.